nspyre-org/nspyre/docs/contributing.rst

 Lists
 ^^^^^

-For enumerated lists, use a number or letter followed by a period, or followed by a right-bracket, or surrounded by brackets:
+For enumerated lists, use a number or letter followed by a period, or followed by a right-bracket, or surrounded by brackets.
+You can also use the `#` symbol for an auto-numbered list:

 .. code-block:: rst